AdaCore/ada-spark-rfcs/considered/rfc-shortcircuit.md

 Overall Concept
 ---------------

-We introduce a new pragma `Shorcircuit_Operators` which is a library-level pragma governing the semantic of boolean operator in the unit where the pragma is used.
+We introduce a new pragma `Shortcircuit_Operators` which is a library-level pragma governing the semantic of boolean operator in the unit where the pragma is used.
 For code compiled until Ada 2022, the value of this pragma is Off, On afterwards.